JuanAndradeAI/JuanAndradeAI/README.md

 # 👋 Hi there, I'm Juan Andrade

  **Computer Engineer | AI & Machine Learning Student at IT-Högskolan**
-Currently focused on turning machine learning models into usable applications and understanding how they are built and used in real-world environments..
+Currently focused on turning machine learning models into usable applications and understanding how they work in real-world environments.

 ---